Pranas Mašiotas: Works

+Children's literature

 Mašiotas is best known as a children's author.
 He is sometimes referred to as the "father of the Lithuanian children's literature".
 Prior publications for children were religious or clearly didactic texts.
 In 1894, Mašiotas published an article in Varpas in which he outlined the basic requirements for children's texts – works should have aesthetic, educational, and moral value as well as be written in correct language.
 These principles were largely adopted by future authors.
 His later works and translations focused on educational value (e.g. teaching children about natural phenomena) as opposed to rousing child's creativity or imagination.

 His tales were published in several collections – My Little Gift (Mano dovanėlė, 1st edition in 1913, 5th edition in 1970) and Old Man's Tales (Senio pasakos, 1st edition in 1917, 4th edition in 1970) are most popular.
 While the tales promote moral values, they are written without direct moralization.
 Several of his books – I Too Was Little (Ir aš mažas buvau, 1st edition in 1919, 6th edition in 1969), Remembering Gymnasium (Gimnaziją atsiminus, 1st edition in 1922), When Books Were Banned (Kai knygas draudė, first edition in 1924, 4th edition in 1993) – are autobiographical stories about the Lithuanian National Revival and the Lithuanian press ban.
 In 1938, I Too Was Little was awarded the literary prize of the Lithuanian Red Cross.
 His short stories feature realistic characters and are most often based on rational thought and not emotion.
 His travel books idealize Lithuania's nature but also include geographical, historical, ethnographic information.
 They were aimed at school students in hopes of spurring their interest in their native country and encouraging them to launch their own local studies.

 Mašiotas translated various authors, including Daniel Defoe, James Oliver Curwood, Erich Kästner, Hugh Lofting, Karin Michaëlis, Ferenc Molnár, Ernest Thompson Seton, H. G. Wells, Ernst Wichert, and many others.
 Mašiotas started translating when he taught Lithuanian language on weekends in Riga.
 As homework, he would assign students to translate Russian or German works and then became interested in this work himself.
 He translated freely, modifying or shortening texts as he saw fit to adapt them to the Lithuanian audience.